mfbz/rift-js/docs/specs.md

 - **Only HTTPS iframe URLs are allowed:** `rift://` is resolved to `https://...`
 - The wallet injects an iframe pointing to `https://mydapp.com/rift/quiz?ref=abc`
+- URIs can be detected in both hyperlinks and plain text content

+## URI Detection

+Harpoon detects `rift://` URIs in two ways:

+1. **Hyperlinks**: Any `<a href="rift://...">` element
+2. **Plain text**: Any text node containing a `rift://` URI pattern

+This dual detection approach enables:
+- Rift URIs to work in tweets, posts, and messages, even without clickable links
+- Seamless injection regardless of how a URI appears on the page
+- Automatic conversion of text URIs to interactive frames

 ## Security Model